lukanthrope/tt-1-3/3-design-leaderboard/README.md

 If score updates don't happen very often we should consider using polling instead of web sockets for simplicity.
 Also we should consider writing batch updates with user score to `Postgres` for more robust data persistence and easier data access for analytics.
+Event emitter might be replaced with some pub/sub system in case we move to microservices